 The consolidated financial statements include the accounts of the Company and the accounts of all the subsidiaries and investments in which a controlling interest is held by the Company.
-The consolidated financial statements represent the consolidated balance sheets, statements of operations, statements of comprehensive income, statements of stockholders' equity and temporary equity and statements of cash flows of Limoneira Company and its wholly owned subsidiaries.
-The Company's material subsidiaries include: Limoneira Mercantile, LLC, Windfall Investors, LLC ("Windfall"), Templeton Santa Barbara, LLC, Associated Citrus Packers, Inc. ("Associated"), Limoneira Chile SpA, Limoneira EA 1 Land, LLC, San Pablo and PDA, in which the Company has a 90% ownership interest.
+The consolidated financial statements represent the consolidated balance sheets, statements of operations, statements of comprehensive income, statements of stockholders' equity and temporary equity and statements of cash flows of Limoneira Company and consolidated subsidiaries.
 All significant intercompany balances and transactions have been eliminated in consolidation.
 The Company considers the criteria established under the Financial Accounting Standards Board ("FASB") - Accounting Standards Code ("ASC") 810, Consolidations, and the effect of variable interest entities, in its consolidation process.